-In accordance with our proposal we have completed the indoor air monitoring program for PCBs at Doherty High School.
-As you know we collected the air samples between 8:30 AM and 4:00 PM on December 27, 2018.
+In accordance with our proposal we have completed the indoor air monitoring program for PCBs at Burncoat High School.
+As you know we collected the air samples between 8:30 AM and 4:00 PM on May 6, 2020.
 The samples were transported to Alpha Analytical Laboratories of Westborough and Hopkinton MA on the day of sampling.

-The report from Alpha Analytical is attached to this letter along with a table prepared by us that summarizes the laboratory results.
+The report from Alpha Analytical is attached to this letter along with a summary table of the results prepared by us.